Comprehensive Nanny Training

 - Gross and Fine Motor Stimulation

-At the end of the course, your nanny will receive a manual and certificate including the First Aid and CPR certification which the nanny and domestic placement agencies recognize.
+At the end of the course, your nanny will receive a manual, certificate including the First Aid and CPR certification which the nanny and domestic placement agencies recognize.
 Please review the dates of our training schedule here

 Module 1: ROUTINE, SAFETY AND CHILDPROOF MEASURES